pymodbus-dev/pymodbus/README.rst

 ^^^^^^^^^^^^^^^
 * Full modbus standard protocol implementation
 * Support for custom function codes
-* support serial (rs-485), tcp, tls and udp communication
+* Support serial (rs-485), tcp, tls and udp communication
-* support all standard frames: socket, rtu, rtu-over-tcp, tcp and ascii
+* Support all standard frames: socket, rtu, rtu-over-tcp, tcp and ascii
-* does not have third party dependencies, apart from pyserial (optional)
+* Does not have third party dependencies, apart from pyserial (optional)
-* very lightweight project
+* Very lightweight project
-* requires Python >= 3.10
+* Requires Python >= 3.10
-* thorough test suite, that test all corners of the library
+* Thorough test suite, that test all corners of the library
-* automatically tested on Windows, Linux and MacOS combined with python 3.10 - 3.13
+* Automatically tested on Windows, Linux and MacOS combined with python 3.10 - 3.13
-* strongly typed API (py.typed present)
+* Strongly typed API (py.typed present)

 The modbus protocol specification: Modbus_Application_Protocol_V1_1b3.pdf can be found on `modbus org <https://modbus.org>`_